phantomdiorama/deli-vim/README.md

 # deli-vim
 ![deli](pickles.png)

-A super minimal light theme for Vim that's a step above **syntax off** -- only errors and spelling are highlighted.
+A super minimal light theme for Vim that's a step above **syntax off** -- only errors, diffs and spelling are highlighted.
+Other changes only effect UI.

 ## Status
 WIP